It takes few weeks to establish your milk supply.

 - Turn off the pump and do some breast massage for 10 minutes.

-In these sessions, you may express very little milk or no more milk than usual.
-It can take 2 to 3 days before you notice any change in supply.
+- Continue the sessions, even if you express very little or no milk - it can take 48 to 72 hours before you notice any change in supply.

-Your milk supply should increase if you do power pumping for a few days.
-But any more pumping than usual can help increase your breast milk supply.
+Your milk supply should increase if you power pump for a few days.
+Any extra pumping will help to increase your milk supply.